Janet Todd: Early life

 Janet Dakin was educated from 1961 at Newnham College, Cambridge.
 She then taught at Mfantsipim School and the University of Cape Coast, in Ghana.
 She married the American mathematician Aaron R. Todd, who had been teaching in Ghana in the Peace Corps, in her native Wales in 1966.

 Janet and Aaron Todd then both took MSc courses at the University of Leeds, Janet's being in Linguistics.
 Janet Todd undertook a doctorate on the poet John Clare at the University of Florida, completed in 1971.
 Aaron Todd completed a mathematics doctorate there in 1972.
 He was subsequently in the mathematics department of Baruch College.
 The couple had a son and a daughter, and were divorced in 1984.

 Career

 Academic career

 Todd then worked at the University of Puerto Rico at Mayagüez, from 1972 to 1974; and then at Rutgers University 1974 to 1983, where she became a full professor, with three periods away as a visiting professor.
 She was a Fellow of Sidney Sussex College, Cambridge from 1983 to 1900.

 From 1990 to 2000 Todd was professor at the University of East Anglia.
 She was appointed professor of English Literature at Glasgow University in 2000.

 Todd was then at Aberdeen University from 2004 until she took up in 2008 the post of president of Lucy Cavendish College, Cambridge, from which she retired in 2015.
 She is now a full-time novelist and researcher living in Cambridge.
-She is a Honorary Fellow of Newnham College, Cambridge.
+She is an Honorary Fellow of Newnham College, Cambridge.